forthy42/net2o/wiki/squid.md

 difficulty was much less than today), it's technically not that hard.
 And “longest chain” is not sufficient to defend that attack: It needs to be the chain with most work involved in.
-The fake chain could be one where the adjustment for the difficulty is set to low.
+The fake chain could be one where the adjustment for the difficulty is set too low.

 BitCoin addresses that, the chain length is the sum of the difficulties.
 But the problem remains: Let's say China confiscates